Optional Practical Training (OPT)

 • Even though post-OPT students are not attending classes, they are still in F-1 status while they are on post-OPT.
 They are required to maintain their F-1 status to legally work in the U.S.

-• Maintain Accurate Contact Information with SF State
+• Maintain Accurate Contact Information with SFSU

 • Students may contact the F-1 international student advisors at f1@sfsu.edu for travel & OPT-related advising.